Last Updated on by LAUNCHTIP

 1. Repeat customer rate (%)

-Repeat customer rate (%) is probably the most standard and import metric you should be tracking if you’re looking to get good customer retention.
+Repeat customer rate (%) is probably the most standard and important metric you should be tracking if you’re looking to get good customer retention.
 It’s super easy to calculate; just take the number of your repeat customers and divide them by your total number of customers.

 Your repeat customer rate will help you understand where you are at the moment.
 From this, you can then go on to make improvements.
 Tracking your customer rate over a period of time will allow you to see if your retention efforts are paying off.